Quick Facts: Earning an Ed.D. in Kentucky

 Educational Leadership Conferences

-- CPAK Annual Conference: CPAK’s flagship event for higher education personnel takes place early in the year.
+- CPAK Annual Conference: CPAK’s flagship event for higher education personnel takes place in late winter/early spring.

 - KASA Annual Education Law & Finance Institute: This is a focused two-day event in March.
 It aims to deepen knowledge and improve practice among school administrators and their teams in implementing legal and financial decisions.